b-nroths/chi-data/proposal/proposal.md

 ### Literature Review
 ### Theories
 #### The Distribution of Power in Exchange Networks: Theory and Experimental Results.
-This paper presents an analysis of the strcutural determinants of power in exchange networks though both experimental and simulation studies.
+This paper presents an analysis of the structural determinants of power in exchange networks though both experimental and simulation studies.
 They show that power does not equal centrality in exchange networks which contradicts much social network research that assumes centrality is equivalent to power.
 - Cook, Karen S., et al. “The Distribution of Power in Exchange Networks: Theory and Experimental Results.”
 American Journal of Sociology, vol. 89, no. 2, 1983, pp. 275–305.
 JSTOR, JSTOR, www.jstor.org/stable/2779142.

 #### Power and Centrality: A Family of Measures